There’s nothing to like about lichen- especially when it invades on your home’s outdoor surfaces.

 How to Apply Wet & Forget Outdoor

-Dilute 1 part Wet & Forget Outdoor to 5 parts water and apply with a garden sprayer.
+- Dilute 1 part Wet & Forget Outdoor to 5 parts water in a pump-up garden sprayer.

-Add 2 1/2 cups (20 oz.) of Wet & Forget Outdoor to your garden sprayer.
-Add water to your garden sprayer’s one gallon mark.
+Begin by adding 2 1/2 cups (20 oz.) of Wet & Forget Outdoor to your garden sprayer.
+Then, add water to your garden sprayer until the one-gallon mark.

-Add 5 cups (40 oz.) of Wet & Forget Outdoor to your garden sprayer.
-Add water to your garden sprayer’s two gallon mark.
+Start by adding 5 cups (40 oz.) of Wet & Forget Outdoor to your garden sprayer.
+Then, add water to your garden sprayer until the two-gallon mark.

-Listen to this unsolicited testimonial from Dave L. -left on Wet & Forget’s corporate voicemail:
+Listen to this unsolicited testimonial from Dave L. that was left on Wet & Forget’s corporate voicemail: